3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 We ensured our search was broad and included as many different methods as possible to allow for the mitigation of any single method failing or not satisfying the needs of the user.
+All of the following methods will require significant refinement and alteration to meet our needs but will save us time overall because we will not have to develop a 3D computer vision algorithm from scratch.

-The heart of the problem that this project faces is pose estimation of a rigid object in a 3D scene ideally with six degrees of freedom.
+The heart of the problem that this project faces is pose estimation of a rigid object in a 3D scene with six degrees of freedom.
 This problem can be described as converting the position of a physical object from its own coordinate system to the camera's coordinate system.
 The important aspects of an object's rotation are defined as its rotation and translation relative to the total coordinate system.

 Most of these methods provide bounding-box information as output after processing.
 If rotational information is not provided this bounding box